bbauska/JS-InterviewQuestions-JS/README.md

 <h3>121: Name the properties of Navigator in JavaScript.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-There are five properties for the navigator object and these are: appName, appVersion, userAgent, appCodeName and platform.</p>
+<p>There are five properties for the navigator object and these are: appName,
+appVersion, userAgent, appCodeName and platform.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>122: What happens when confirm() or prompt() methods are used in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-When these boxes are initialized the code stops running and the currently loading document stops loading until the user response with the requested input.</p>
+<p>When these boxes are initialized the code stops running and the currently
+loading document stops loading until the user response with the requested input.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>123: What happens when the mouse is moved over a hyperlink in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-JavaScript code evaluates the onmouseover attribute and sets the status property of the window, thus returning the “true” value telling the browser not to take any actions.</p>
+<p>JavaScript code evaluates the onmouseover attribute and sets the status
+property of the window, thus returning the “true” value telling the browser not to take any actions.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>124: What does the “defaultStatus” property do in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The “defaultStatus” property enables text to be displayed in the status line when the browser does not find anything to display.
+<p>The “defaultStatus” property enables text to be displayed in the status line
+when the browser does not find anything to display.
 Newer versions of the current browser have this property deprecated.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>125: What is the “onerror” property in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The “onerror” property has a special status: the function the user assigns becomes an error handler for the window; the function assigned to the property is invoked when an error occurs in that window.</p>
+<p>The “onerror” property has a special status: the function the user assigns
+becomes an error handler for the window; the function assigned to the property is invoked when an error occurs in that window.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>126: What arguments does the error handler receive when an error occurs in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The error handler receives three arguments: the first is the message that describes the error; the second is the string that contains the URL of the document containing the JavaScript code that caused the error and the third argument is line number within the document where the error occurred.</p>
+<p>The error handler receives three arguments: the first is the message that
+describes the error; the second is the string that contains the URL of the document containing the JavaScript code that caused the error and the third argument is line number within the document where the error occurred.</p>